 With your health plan, you have a primary care provider (PCP).
 Your PCP is the first one to call or see when you need healthcare services.
-In fact, you must get a referral from your designated PCP for all non-emergency and non-urgent professional specialist services provided in an office setting.
+In fact, you must get a referral from your designated primary care provider (PCP) for all non-emergency and non-urgent professional specialist services provided in an office setting.

-There are a few exceptions as we note in the Your Health Plan Benefits section.
+There a few exceptions as we note in the Your Health Plan Benefits section.
 This requirement also does not apply to: